Last updated: May 5, 2026

 - An older adult whose medical needs and daily-care needs are both growing.

-- A family caregiver trying to avoid nursing-home placement but struggling with fragmented home care.
+- A family caregiver trying to avoid nursing-home placement but struggling with scattered care.

-- An adult child who needs a clear national starting point before calling local programs.
+- An adult child who needs a clear starting point before calling local programs.

 - A Medicare-only or dual-eligible household that wants to know how PACE changes doctors, costs, and control.

-If a family is deciding between PACE, Medicare home health, assisted living, or a nursing home, the biggest difference is this: Medicare generally does not cover long-term nursing-home care, while PACE is built for people who already need that level of care but may still live safely in the community with support.
+If a family is deciding between PACE, Medicare home health, assisted living, or a nursing home, the biggest difference is this: Medicare generally does not pay for long-term custodial nursing-home care.
+It may cover short skilled nursing facility care only when rules are met.
+PACE is built for people who already need nursing-home level care but may still live safely in the community with support.
+You can read Medicare’s basic rule on nursing-home care before making a decision.

 | Option | Usually fits best when | What you keep | Main downside |